FelixReinheimer/final_project/README.md

 - shapely
 - xarray

 USAGE
 -----
-Run the scripts from the project root directory, depending on the analysis task of interest.
-Typical examples include:
+The Python scripts are run from the main project folder.
+This is the folder that contains the Python files and the data directories.

+To run an analysis, open a terminal, navigate to the project folder, and execute the desired script, for example:

-python climate_classification.py
+- climate_classification.py
-python extra_task.py
+- extra_task.py
-python population.py
+- population.py

 OUTPUTS